Selective Reviews of Bandit Problems in AI via a Statistical View: Stochastic Continuum-Armed Bandits Algorithms

 In essence, while both methods aim to select the next evaluation point \( x_t \) that is most informative for learning \( f \), GP-UCB does so by constructing a deterministic acquisition function that upper-bounds the true function with high probability, whereas GP-TS uses stochastic sampling to guide its selection, capturing the uncertainty in a probabilistic manner.
-The choice between these methods may depend on the specific problem context, computational resources, and desired balance between exploration and exploitation.
+The~choice between these methods may depend on the specific context of the problem, computational resources, and~the desired balance between exploration and~exploitation.